maryams/training/website-in-a-day/README.md

 To begin with, and while our projects are relatively lo-tech, we will develop on a system called JSBin.
 JSBin is a website that makes websites: it allows you to write html, css, and javascript on an online environment that automatically combines the three and instantly updates the result.
 JSBin hosts all of your work with a unique URL meaning you can come back to a project anytime from any machine.

+Get a GitHub account - We'll come back to this later, it's good to connect this to JSBin early.

+Set up a JSBin account using your GitHub account!

 ## Step 1
-### *HMTL*
+### *HTML*

-HTML is the language of the website.
+HTML is Hypertext Markup Language.
 It is the bare-bones framework that describes the flow of every document you will find on a website.

 HTML is a descriptive and instructive language which defines what things you want to go where on your website.
 It doesn't care about white-space or indentation or line-breaks and it should *never* (except for some very rare circumstances) contain logic or styling.

 #### Take-aways
+-
 ## Step 2
 ### *CSS*

+CSS is cascading style sheets.
+It comes in this form:

 ```
 selector {